-SS - Single-sided / DS - Double - sided
+SS - Single-sided / DS - Double - sided DIMM support:

-DIMM support:

-- A\: Supports one module inserted into any slot as Single-channel memory configuration. - B\: Supports one pair of modules inserted into either the yellow slot or the black slot or the black slots as one pair of Dual-channel memory configuration.
+- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into either the yellow or black slots as one pair of Dual-channel memory configuration. - C: Supports four modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.